 The Bonham Hotel lies in the western part of Edinburgh, between the Scottish National Gallery of Modern Art and Edinburgh Castle.

-The Water of Leith is close by, and the bay-fronted property is filled with original artworks and boutique-style fixtures.
+The Water of Leith is close by, and I love that the bay-fronted property is filled with original artworks and boutique-style fixtures.

 Smart George Street in the New Town is under 10 minutes’ walk from the Bonham Hotel.
 While on site you’ll find a bar, restaurant and parking.